ipatch/playground-dnd-app3/README.md

 # in-browser React & friends :-)

-Basically I created this project to see if I could create a simple React app without using Node.js or a build too / pipleline.
+Basically I created this project to see if I could create a simple React app without using Node.js or a build tool / pipleline.

 ## Install